Liouville hypersurfaces and connect sum cobordisms: Introduction

 Similar statements hold without the assumptions that the normal bundle of $L$ is trivial or that $L$ is a sphere, by the results in Section \ref{Sec:HighCodimension}.
 The case $\Sdom=(\disk^{2n},\lambda_{std})$ corresponds to the case where $L$ is a single point.
-See Examples \ref{Ex:CotangentBundle} and \ref{Ex:Sstd} for further explanation. }\end{ex}
+See Examples \ref{Ex:Sstd} and \ref{Ex:CotangentBundle}. \end{ex}